oppia/creator-documentation/docs/start/terms.rst

 An interaction is the answer learners provide in response to a question (content) and the feedback (response) from Oppia.
 The interaction type depends on the lesson being taught.
-For example, a math lesson has interactions that are different from a programming lesson.
+For example, a math lesson involves interactions that differ from those in a programming lesson.

 .. figure:: /images/Explorations.png
    :alt: Exploration hierarchy in Oppia